 - Stage One: Creating a Context for Change.
 A detailed and individualized treatment plan is developed at this stage.
 A context of safety and hopefulness is created, and family members commit to working toward change.
 The relationship between patients and the therapist is built to outline the goals of therapy.

 - Stage Two: Challenging Old Patterns and Expanding New Alternatives.
 The client is aided by creatively challenging maladaptive thoughts, feelings, and behaviors.
 Therapeutic interventions are developed based on a client’s strengths.
 Clients have the option to actively participate in individual, couples, group and family sessions during Stage Two.

 - Stage Three: Consolidation.
 The client takes the newly-developed adaptive behaviors and consolidates them into sustainable methods of ongoing healing.
 The client will be able to prepare for future challenges.

 Sexual Abuse Therapy Setting

-Pathways provide both inpatient and outpatient settings for sexual abuse victims.
+Pathways provides outpatient settings for sexual abuse victims.
 Both settings can be beneficial for clients as they deal with trauma symptoms that can interfere with work, home, and emotional relationships.
 The choice of setting is highly personal for each individual and should be considered carefully.

-We also offer “Women Only” inpatient setting for sexual abuse treatment.
-Pathways provides comprehensive residential programs for women and girls in need of compassionate care for the trauma they have endured.
+We also offer “Women Only” setting for sexual abuse treatment.
+Pathways provides residence recovery programs for women and girls in need of compassionate care for the trauma they have endured.
 This is a safe, serene and female only setting in which women and girls can develop the skills necessary to overcome the trauma they have endured.